-Moreover, in 2023, the Group strengthened its leading position in sustainable finance by raising its financing targets related to low-carbon energies.
-Thus, for several years the Group has included in its compensation policy CSR indicators representative of the four pillars of the Group's policy, including climate indicators (linked to the emission of greenhouse gases and the support of our clients towards a low-carbon economy).
-These indicators are aligned with the Group's CSR dashboard for 2022-2025 as published in the 2022 Universal Registration Document.
+Moreover, since 2023, the Group strengthened its leading position in sustainable finance by raising its financing targets related to low-carbon energies.
+Thus, for several years the Group has included in its compensation policy CSR6 indicators representative of the four pillars of the Group's policy, including climate indicators (linked to the emission of greenhouse gases and the support of our clients towards a low-carbon economy).
+These indicators are aligned with the Group's CSR dashboard as published in the Universal Registration Document.
 These CSR indicators have also been taken into account since 2019 in determining part of the annual variable compensation of Group managers.

-A fair compensation policy
+3 A fair compensation policy